Back to templates

 3. Wait for deployment to complete.
 The first cold start can take several minutes because Overleaf initializes MongoDB indexes and runs migrations.

 4. Open the generated Overleaf URL from the Sealos App entry.
+The ingress redirects the root path / to /launchpad.

 Configuration